Force over Distance: Chapter 42

 “Hi,” Young growled.

-“It’s very nice to meet you,” Riley said, extending his hand.
+“It’s nice to meet you,” Riley said, extending his hand.
 “How would you like to be addressed?”

 “He’s an Obelisk World guy,” Young said.
-“Suped up Ancient, I guess.”
+“Suped-up Ancient, I guess.”

 “Right then,” Rush whispered, and took it.

-Riley smiled and, very gently, said, “Thanks, Nick.
+Riley smiled.
+“Thanks, Nick.
 Can we sit?”

 “You can sit,” Rush said, still terrifyingly subdued.